-- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents during the construction phase of the school can be effectively mitigated.

-• Any business activities are concentrated along the main road, about 200m away from the proposed school site and will not be negatively affected by the school construction.
+- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated outside the school complex and will not be negatively affected by the school construction.